Hua–Yi distinction: Vietnam

 Vietnamese dynasties competed for primacy, adopting the same descriptive term, "Central State" (中國; Trung Quốc), while the Chinese were "outsiders".
 For example, the Gia Long Emperor used Trung Quốc as a name for Vietnam in 1805.
 Cambodia was regularly called Cao Man (高蛮), the country of "upper barbarians".

 In the 1800s, Nguyễn rulers such as the Minh Mạng Emperor claimed the legacy of Confucianism and China's Han dynasty for Vietnam.
 Vietnamese called themselves as Hán dân (漢民) and Hán nhân (漢人), while they referred to ethnic Chinese as Thanh nhân (清人) or Đường nhân (唐人).
 For example, Emperor Gia Long said Hán di hữu hạn (漢夷有限, "the Vietnamese and the barbarians must have clear borders") when differentiating between Khmer and Vietnamese.
+Up to 1812, the 1644 Ming Datong calendar was used by the Nguyễn in Vietnam.

 As Vietnam conquered territory from the Khmer and Lao kingdoms and various tribes on the Central Highlands such as the Jarai and the Mạ, Emperor Minh Mạng implemented an acculturation integration policy directed at these peoples.
 He declared, "We must hope that their barbarian habits will be subconsciously dissipated, and that they will daily become more infected by Han [Sino-Vietnamese] customs."

+As the Nguyễn dynasty developed ties with the Qing dynasty of China in 1803, it asked to be admitted to the Qing version of the Chinese Empire and to have the name Nam Viet (南越, from Nanyue) restored.
+The Jiaqing Emperor of Qing China granted the admission request (as a tributary state), but rejected the name Nam Viet and instead gave it the name Viet Nam (越南).
+Nevertheless, Qing China continued to refer to Vietnam by the ancient name Annam (安南) among themselves, whereas Emperor Minh Mạng adopted the name Dai Nam (大南), which was subsequently used in treaties signed with foreign countries (such as France).
+The name Viet Nam became more popular in the 20th century.

 Clothing was also affected by Nguyễn policies.
 Lord Nguyễn Phúc Khoát ordered traditional wrapped-skirt and cross-collar clothing which is very popular in Sinosphere to be replaced by Qing and Ming-style clothing although isolated hamlets in northern Vietnam continued to wear skirts until the 1920s.
 The ao dai was created when tucks, which were close fitting and compact, were added to this Chinese style in the 1920s.

-Up to 1812, the 1644 Ming Datong calendar was used by the Nguyễn in Vietnam.